 - low blood pressure

-An EKG tracks the electrical signals during this cycle and displays them as wavy lines that a doctor can read.
+An EKG tracks the electrical signals during this cycle and displays them as wavy lines that a doctor can review.

-There is also a range of conditions and medications that cause or influence the development of torsades de pointes.
+Various conditions cause or influence the development of torsades de pointes.
 These include:

 - intracranial bleeding, or bleeding inside the skull